 Propagation

-Espostoas can be successfully propagated by both cuttings and from seeds.
-The seeds are quite easy to germinate and grow.
+Espostoas can be successfully propagated by cuttings and seeds.
+The seeds are quite easy to germinate.
 Their main requirements include high humidity levels, free-draining soil mix, and enough water, light, and nutrition.

 Links